 7. Prepare emergency responders to keep things from escalating

-Do your best to prevent a situation where emergency responders like police, fire, and EMTs mistake your older adult’s aggressive dementia behavior for intentional aggression and threats.
+Do your best to prevent a situation where emergency responders like police, fire, and EMTs mistake an older adult’s aggressive dementia behavior for intentional aggression and threats.

 They could respond with force, which would make the situation worse and could result in injuries, jail, or an involuntary psychiatric hospitalization.

-When you’re not in an emergency situation, call the non-emergency number for police, fire, and emergency responders.
+When you’re not in an emergency, call the non-emergency number for police, fire, and other emergency responders.

 Ask if they can place a prominent “flag” or notification on your address or phone number to let responders know that your older adult has dementia and how they could best de-escalate an aggressive situation or provide protection for all involved.

-If your area’s emergency responders use a service like Smart911, sign up to add this important personal information to your address or phone number.
+If your area’s emergency responders use a service like Smart911, sign up to add this essential personal information to your address or phone number.

 Recommended for you: